Finagle Integration¶

 val service = Thrift.server.serveIface("host:port", methodPerEndpoint)

-The advantage of this approach is that the Services
+The advantage of this approach is that the Services can be decorated with

 val servicePerEndpoint: BinaryService.ServicePerEndpoint = new BinaryService.ServicePerEndpoint {